 Create homemade gifts

 Pinterest might be the best resource for this one!
 I love gifts that someone put thought and their own effort into creating.
 It’s something I treasure.
-My personal favourite DIY gifts that I have given were homemade bath bombs, ins of various holiday baking, creating collages for print then framing them, and painting.
-I enjoy painting, and I don’t do it often enough, but I love gifting paintings because it’s totally unique.
+My personal favourite DIY gifts that I have given were homemade bath bombs, tins of various holiday baking, creating collages for print then framing them, and painting.
+I enjoy painting, and I don’t do it often enough, but I love gifting paintings, because they are totally unique.

 Some homemade gift ideas that I would love to create include: